 Now that there’s a plan in place for the full-season, and a game plan has been developed – it’s time to put more thought into your training sessions and overall coaching programme.

 In developing your training schedule, make sure you keep the following principles in mind:

 - General and specific training

-- Incorporate different drills and practice together as a unit for skills that are relevant to all players, and then consider what aspects would be relative to units (i.e. backs and forwards) and then mini-units (i.e. front-rowers, outside backs etc.).
+- Incorporate different drills and practice together as a unit for skills that are relevant to all players.
+Then consider what aspects would be relative to units (i.e. backs and forwards), and then mini-units (i.e. front-rowers, outside backs etc.).

-- Make individual players aware of what they need to work on in their own time & emphasise that today’s game requires multiple technical skills, irrespective of position.
+- Secondly, make individual players aware of what they need to work on in their own time.
+Emphasise that today’s game requires multiple technical skills, irrespective of position.

 - Progressive overload

 - Improvement will only occur if intensity, duration and quality of training are progressively increased